mestocks/pqgen/README.md

 Contig2	0	786857	Contig2	10	783622	15404	0.006949	0.007175	0.163521
 ```

-Bonus commands:
+Bonus scripts:

+dna2codon - Collapse consecutive dna sequences into codons.

+	Input example:
+	"Contig0    <pos0>    1    <name>    0.65	+	A    G	..."

+dna2div - Calculate divergence based statistics.
+A maximum of two alleles should be given.

+	Input example:
-  div          Calculate divergence based statistics.
-The input format is slightly different.
-For example: "Contig0    <pos0>    1    <name>    A    G"
+	"Contig0    <pos0>    1    <name>    A	G"

-  pnds         Count the number of silent and replacement substitutions and polymorphisms.
-The input format is slightly different.
-For example: "Contig0    <pos0>    1    <name>    AAA    AAG    AAA    AAA   AAG"
+codon2pnds - Count the number of silent and replacement substitutions and polymorphisms.
+The
+	     first codon is the outgroup/ancestral codon.

+	Input example:
+	"Contig0    <pos0>    1    <name>    ATG    ATG	..."

 ## Quick install